marifarwi/Soilpunk_joulethief/README.md

 The workshop incorporates two experimental approaches simultaneously: one that is focused on exploring strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
 And secondly, by peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.
 SoilPunk: muddy speculations on desirable techno futures.

+**Steps for facilitators:**

+It's a good idea to prepare by reading the whole script well before starting the workshop.
+Below is a summary of the steps involved for facilitators:

+1. 3-5 days before workshop day 1: collect additional materials and tools that are not included in the kit (allow time in case you have to order any or scout for the right type of mud) [jump to materials and tools](https://github.com/hackersanddesigners/Soilpunk_joulethief#1-materials-and-tools)
+2. Do workshop day 1 with the participants in your node!
+3-4 hrs [jump to day 1 program](https://github.com/hackersanddesigners/Soilpunk_joulethief#day-1-making-biobatteries---duration-3-4-hours)
+3. Make sure the battery can charge for 15-35 hours before doing workshop day 2.
+In the meantime: read the text suggested for day 2 and join our etherpad discussion! [jump to reading activity](https://github.com/hackersanddesigners/Soilpunk_joulethief#shared-activity-with-all-nodes-collective-reading)
+4. Do workshop day 2 with the participants in your node!
+(3-4 hrs) [jump to program day 2](https://github.com/hackersanddesigners/Soilpunk_joulethief#introducing-and-exploring-ideas---approx-60-mins)

 # Table of contents